CRBora/100DaysOfCode_Python/Day3/README.md

 Equal to or over 30 but below 35 they are obese
 Equal to or over 35 they are clinically obese.

+3. Congratulations, you've got a job at Python Pizza!
+Your first job is to build an automatic pizza order program.

+Based on a user's order, work out their final bill.

+Small pizza (S): $15

+Medium pizza (M): $20

+Large pizza (L): $25

+Add pepperoni for small pizza (Y or N): +$2

+Add pepperoni for medium or large pizza (Y or N): +$3

+Add extra cheese for any size pizza (Y or N): +$1